rsh249/semester-biology/syllabus.md

 ### Assignment policy

 Assignments are due Monday night by 11:59 pm Eastern Time.
-Assignments should be submitted via Canvas.
+Assignments should be submitted via eLearn.
 This allows you to be finished with one week's material before starting the next week's material.

 ### Course Technology